 The biggest gotcha employers can impose on at-will employees is a conflict of interest policy.
 So don’t be a jackass and go work for competitors, contractors, clients, vendors, and the likes.
 Just be smart like the Overemployed community.

 Overemployment in Tech is very common due to a lack of skills (perceived or real is debatable)

 While I don’t entirely agree with the opinions expressed by the Grocery Guy, the same, general legal principles apply whether you’re bagging groceries or writing code.
-Like companies, we’re all trying to maximize our profits, so take advantage of the mismatch in demand and supply and go after multiple remote jobs.
+Like companies, we’re all driven to maximize profits.
+Take advantage of fast-changing landscape pf work and land multiple remote jobs.